hectorm/otpauth/README.md

 ***

 # OTPAuth
-One Time Password (HOTP/TOTP) library for Node.js and browser.
+One Time Password (HOTP/TOTP) library for Node.js and browsers.

 ## Installation
 Install the module via `npm`.